They have become very popular in recent times for a numbers of reasons including but not limited to:

 For this particular harness there is only small drawback, and that is for very short haired dogs (which most GSDs aren’t) with exposed skin, the nylon can rub.
 For this you can wrap a soft material like cotton around the harness in those spots.

-2. Kurgo Tru-Fit Crash Tested Dog Harness & Seatbelt – Best Car Harness For German Shepherd, Best Seatbelt For German Shepherd
+Kurgo Tru-Fit Crash Tested Dog Harness & Seatbelt – Car and Seatbelt Harness

 The Kurgo dog harness can function either as a walking or car harness – and is crash tested for dogs up to 75lbs as a car harness.